ontodev/robot/docs/template.md

 ### Property Type Error

 The valid `PROPERTY_TYPE` values are: `subproperty`, `equivalent`, `disjoint`, and (for object properties only) `inverse`.

-### Row Length Error

-A row in the template has more columns than the header row.
-Check the row given in the error message and make sure all columns are in the correct location.

 ### Template File Error